 TRPI was also examined directly in association with 9 other benthic macroinvertebrate biomonitoring scores, detailed below.
-Here, close similarity between metrics with TRPI would indicate redundancy in the utility of one of the biological metrics as they are designed to identify different pressures.
-The proportion of Ephemeroptera, Plecoptera, Trichoptera (EPT) in a sample has been used internationally as an ecological indicator of water quality and ecosystem health (Stanford and Spacie, 1994).
+Here, close similarity between metrics with TRPI would indicate redundancy in the utility of one of the biological metrics as they are supposed to be identifying different pressures.
+The proportion of Ephemeroptera, Plecoptera, Trichoptera (EPT) in a sample has been used internationally as an ecological indicator of water quality (Stanford and Spacie, 1994).
 The Biological Monitoring Working Park (BMWP) score (Armitage et al. 1983) scores 76 macroinvertebrate families based on their sensitivity to organic pollution and until recently formed the basis of WFD classification in the UK along with the Average Score Per Taxon (ASPT), derived from the BMWP score divided by the total number of scoring families (Armitage et al. 1983).
 In 2013, the BMWP and ASPT were updated by integrating abundance weighting into its derivation into the Whalley, Hawkes, Paisley and Trigg (WHPT) score, which takes the BWMP family sensitivity score and weights it by the abundance of that family found in the sample (Whalley and Hawkes, 1997; Paisley et al. 2013; 2014).
 When the WHPT is divided by the total number of scoring taxa, this gives the WHPT ASPT.
 Given the established nature of this progression of metrics in the UK, all are still derived and therefore all are tested here.
-In addition, more stressor-specific metrics were tested, including the LIFE score (flow pressure; Extence et al. 1999), PSI score (fine sediment pressure; Extence et al. 2013; Turley et al. 2016; Extence et al. 2017) and the Saprobic Index, which is used in Europe to assess organic pollution stresses (Roulaffs et al. 2004).
+In addition, more stressor-specific metrics were tested, including the LIFE score (flow pressure; Extence et al. 1999), PSI score (fine sediment pressure; Extence et al. 2013) and the

+Saprobic Index, which is used in continental Europe to assess organic pollution stresses(Roulaffs et al. 2004).